The Grand History of the Realms: Publication history

 The book originated out of a fan project where James collated all Forgotten Realms events "according to their in-setting date".
-In the forward of the book, Richard Baker wrote:This was something unprecedented for us; for the first time in my long experience with TSR and Wizards of the Coast, we accepted an unsolicited, fan-created piece of work, originally available on the Internet, and put it out in our product schedule.
+In the foreword of the book, Richard Baker wrote:This was something unprecedented for us; for the first time in my long experience with TSR and Wizards of the Coast, we accepted an unsolicited, fan-created piece of work, originally available on the Internet, and put it out in our product schedule.

 The Grand History of the Realms is therefore not just an excellent Forgotten Realms resource, but also a truly revolutionary product and process for us.
 It's a sign that you, the readers and players of the Forgotten Realms campaign setting, are taking control of the creative process. [...]
-The Reams are more than what we say they are — they're what you say they are, too.The original fan project was a 100-page PDF.
+The Realms are more than what we say they are — they're what you say they are, too.The original fan project was a 100-page PDF.
 The published book added "sidebars throughout, featuring commentary from Ed Greenwood and many other official Realms designers.
 These sidebars explain campaign features, discuss historical events, give first-person accounts of events as recounted by characters in the Forgotten Realms, and generally serve to round out the short descriptions of every notable event that has occurred in official products".
 This book acts as "a last hurrah for the setting before major changes (such as the Spellplague) implemented with 4e".